 What are the Best Eating Apples?

-The best eating apples, crunchy & not too sweet:
+The best eating apples which are crunchy and not too sweet:

 French Cidre

-French apples are fermented to make French sparkling Cider (Cidre) with 2-8% alcohol, either brut or doux (sweet).
+Unlike American apple cider which doesn't contain alcohol, French apples are fermented to make French sparkling Cider (Cidre).
+Normally it contains between 2 to 8% alcohol, and comes in either brut (dry) or doux (sweet).

-Served chilled traditionally in bowls (bolés) to accompany savoury galettes (buckwheat pancakes) and/or sweet crêpes from Brittany and Normandy in traditional crêperies.
+Served chilled traditionally in bowls (bolés), French cidre accompanies savoury galettes (buckwheat pancakes) and/or sweet crêpes from Brittany and Normandy in traditional crêperies.
+Serve it also with chocolate crêpes and the traditional Galette des Rois for Epiphany in January.

 Calvados - Apple Brandy